 If disposition of the property requires community board or other local government approval, documentation of this should also be submitted with the application.

-Note that funds for acquisition generally will not be available until the Final Award Phase and applicants should take this timeframe into consideration when negotiating option agreements or contracts of sale.
+\Note: Funds for acquisition generally will not be available until the Final Award Phase and applicants should take this timeframe into consideration when negotiating option agreements or contracts of sale.
 Applicants should also be aware that if they receive an award, funds will generally not be available for drawdown for construction activities until ownership or control of the project site by the applicant has been documented to the satisfaction of HHAC.

-Applications proposing the development of single-family homes should note the following HHAC policy with regard to such projects:
+Applications proposing the development of single-family homes should note the following HHAC policy regarding such projects: